ArneBachmann/sos/README.md

     - The first revision (created during execution of `sos offline` or `sos branch`) always has the number `0`
     - Each `sos commit` increments the revision number by one; revisions are referenced by this numeric index only
 - `delete` destroys and removes a branch.
 It's a command, not an option flag as in `git branch -d <name>`
 - `move` renames a file tracking pattern and all matching files accordingly; only useful in tracking or picky mode.
-It supports reordering of literal substrings, but no reordering of glob markers, and no adjacent glob markers.
+It supports reordering of literal substrings, but no reordering of glob markers (`*`, `?` etc.), and no adjacent glob markers.
 Use `--soft` to avoid files actually being renamed in the file tree.
 Warning: the `--force` option flag will be considered for several consecutive, potentially dangerous operations.
 TODO allow and consider `--force` several times on the command line
 - `switch` works like `checkout` in Git for a revision of another branch (or of the current), or `update` to latest or a specific revision in SVN.
 Please note that switching to a different revision will in no way fix or remember that revision.
 The file tree will always be compared to the branch's latest commit for change detection
 - `update` works a bit like `pull` in Git or `update` in SVN and replays the given branch's and/or revision's changes into the file tree.
 There are plenty of options to configure what changes are actually integrated.
 This command will not change the current branch like `switch` does